 Yellow box junctions are a common sight all across the UK roads and play a crucial role in managing traffic flow.
 However, violating the rules associated with these junctions can result in a yellow box junction fine or worse penalty points depending on the outcome of the infraction.
 The fine is a Penalty Charge Notice (PCN) that is issued by the police or local council.
 In this article, we will explore yellow box junction rules, time limits, penalties and costs, invalid junctions, the process of receiving a fine, and the significance of keeping your back wheels out of the yellow box.

-Yellow Box Junction Fine
+- Yellow Box Junction Fine Cost

 Yellow Box Junction Rules